kitnil/awesome/README.md

 - [php-markdown](https://github.com/michelf/php-markdown) - Parser for Markdown and Markdown Extra derived from the original Markdown.pl by John Gruber.
 - [elasticsearch-php](https://github.com/elastic/elasticsearch-php) - Official PHP low-level client for Elasticsearch.
 - [dom-crawler](https://github.com/symfony/dom-crawler) - The DomCrawler component eases DOM navigation for HTML and XML documents.
 - [matomo](https://github.com/matomo-org/matomo) - Liberating Web Analytics.
 Star us on Github? +1.
 Matomo is the leading open alternative to Google Analytics that gives you full control over your data.
-Matomo lets you easily collect data from websites, apps & the IoT and visualise this data and extract insights.
+Matomo lets you easily collect data from websites & apps and visualise this data and extract insights.
 Privacy is built-in.
 We love Pull Requests!
 - [php-malware-scanner](https://github.com/scr34m/php-malware-scanner) - Scans PHP files for malwares and known threats
 - [PsyshBundle](https://github.com/theofidry/PsyshBundle) - A command line REPL bundle for Symfony using PsySH.
 - [Jupyter-PHP](https://github.com/Litipk/Jupyter-PHP) - A PHP Kernel for Jupyter